-A full Stage 1 or Stage 2 edit usually takes four to six weeks; an Introductory Edit will generally take one to two weeks.
+A full Stage 1 structural edit or Stage 2 copy-edit usually takes four to six weeks; an Introductory Edit will generally take one to two weeks.

 I can get booked up several months in advance, so please plan ahead if you can.

 Will you mess up my book?

 I will listen very carefully to what it is you are hoping to say with your book.
 It’s your book, not mine.